mateusrodrigues/mateusrodrigues.github.io/_posts/2017-03-11-how-i-built-my-own-dropbox-like-server-using-nextcloud.md

 Years later, we now have several services that offer free cloud storage -- [OneDrive](http://onedrive.live.com), [Google Drive](http://drive.google.com), [Dropbox](http://dropbox.com), etc. Each having their own free storage caps for you to use to your heart's content.
 If you need more, you can always pay for it.

-But then I occurred to me: _paying is just way too easy!_
+But then it occurred to me: _paying is just way too easy!_

 That's when I started researching on services I could install on a VM to turn it into a cloud storage server, and I came across [NextCloud](http://nextcloud.com).
 NextCloud is an **Open Source** project maintained openly on GitHub that focuses on providing the software to build online storage services with lots of other possibilities through extensions, both for home and the enterprise.